shreytailor/msa-fe-and-devops/README.md

 <hr>

 # DevOps
-> This .README file contains the steps taken to complete the DevOps pathway.
-The commit history of this repository is a bit different from the steps in the tutorial, because in a discontinuity, I had somehow lost all my progress from the Build Pipeline so had to do it again ):

 The prerequisites for this project is to have the latest version of Node installed on your computer.